Waterfall model: Integration and testing

 Assemble the modules in a testing environment.
 Check for errors, bugs, and interoperability.

 Acceptance, installation, deployment

 Put the system into production.
 This may involve training users, deploying hardware, and loading information from the prior system.

 Maintenance

 Monitor the system to assess its ongoing fitness.
 Make modest changes and fixes as needed.
-To maintain the quality of the system.
+This helps maintain the quality of the system.
 Continual monitoring and updates ensure the system remains effective and high-quality.

 Evaluation

 The system and the process are reviewed.
 Relevant questions include whether the newly implemented system meets requirements and achieves project goals, whether the system is usable, reliable/available, properly scaled and fault-tolerant.
 Process checks include review of timelines and expenses, as well as user acceptance.

 Disposal

 At end of life, plans are developed for discontinuing the system and transitioning to its replacement.
 Related information and infrastructure must be repurposed, archived, discarded, or destroyed, while appropriately protecting security.